hackerkid/LightOJ-Solutions/README.md

 ###1004
 This is a basic Dynamic Programming problem.
 The tricky part is to write the loops.
 While calculating the maximum bananas the second inner loop will run forward till i < n and for the remaining it would run backward.
 Check the solution for understanding the logic behind this.

+###1005
+Not yet solved

+###1006
+This question is quite simple and straight forward as compared to the previous questions.
+All you need to dos is to replace the recursion with a for loop.
+Also make sure to take the modulo before storing the values in array as the values can be quite large